 1. What is Forex Market?

 Forex and ‘FX’ are shortened terms used for ‘foreign exchange’.
 Foreign exchange or ‘currency trading’ is the exchange of money from different countries.
 The value of one country’s currency is constantly changing against the value of another country’s currency.
 Forex traders make money through buying and selling currencies on the foreign exchange market.
-The "Forex" market is the most traded financial market in the world, with a daily average turnover of approximately US$3.2 trillion.
+The "Forex" market is the most traded financial market in the world.
 Forex market is the simultaneous buying of one currency and selling of another; currencies are always traded in pairs.
 International currencies are traded on floating exchange rates.

 2. What are the common currencies in the Forex market?